interledger/interledger.github.io/_content/operate-connector.md

   redis
 ```

-(We'll use different database indices for each service so they don't conflict with one another.)
+(Each service will use a different database index so they don't conflict with one another.)

 Then, launch a local Ethereum testnet with 10 prefunded accounts to use as a settlement ledger between Alice and Bob: